eddbdea/eddbdea/README.md

 - Hi, I’m [@eddbdea](https://github.com/eddbdea)
-- I'm interested in bringing ideas to life by turning them into real, usable products
-- Currently building a [Pastebin](https://github.com/eddbdea/Pastebin) project using:
+- Currently building [Pastebin](https://github.com/eddbdea/Pastebin) project to familiarise myself with the backend, using:
   - Node.js and Express.js for the backend
   - PostgreSQL for the database
   - EJS and Bootstrap for the frontend